lgwillmore/warden/docs/src/orchid/resources/pages/web_frameworks.md

 install(Warden) {
     routePriorityStack = listOf(
-        // This top priority route will be un-warded for Post method calls WardenRoute("/api/public/.*", WardenRouteBehaviour.IGNORE, setOf(HttpMethod.Post)),
+        // This top priority route will be unwarded for Post method calls WardenRoute("/api/public/.*", WardenRouteBehaviour.IGNORE, setOf(HttpMethod.Post)),
         // This regex route will be enforced for all http methods, but will be superseded by routes above it.
         WardenRoute("/api/.*", WardenRouteBehaviour.ENFORCE),